Andy Lopez

-Andrew Lopez (born November 30, 1953) is a retired American college baseball coach.
-He was most recently the head baseball coach at University of Arizona, and has served as the head baseball coach at Cal State Dominguez Hills, Pepperdine, and Florida.
-Lopez compiled an overall win–loss record of 1,177–742–7 in thirty-three seasons as a head coach.
+Andrew Lopez (born November 30, 1953) is an American former college baseball coach.
+He was most recently the head baseball coach at the University of Arizona, and has served as the head baseball coach at Cal State Dominguez Hills, Pepperdine, and Florida.
+Lopez compiled an overall win–loss record of 1,177–742–7 (.613) in thirty-three seasons as a head coach.

 He is one of only three coaches to lead three different programs to the College World Series and one of only two coaches, along with Augie Garrido, to win the College World Series with two different programs.
 His Division I teams (Pepperdine, Florida, and Arizona) have appeared in the postseason seventeen out of twenty-six seasons.
 He has earned National Coach of the Year honors two times, and Conference Coach of the Year honors eight times.

 Lopez began his head coaching career at Cal State Dominguez Hills, a Division II school, in 1983 and built the program into a national championship contender.
 The Toros won back-to-back California Collegiate Athletic Association (CCAA) Championships in 1986 and 1987.
 He was also named CCAA Coach of the Year in three consecutive seasons from 1985 to 1987.
-In six seasons as the head coach at Cal State Dominguez Hills, he compiled a 168-152-2(.525) record.
+In six seasons as the head coach at Cal State Dominguez Hills, he compiled a 168–152–2 (.525) record.

-In 1989, he was hired as the head baseball coach Pepperdine Waves baseball team at Pepperdine University.
-In six seasons, he compiled a 241-107-3(.691) record.
-In only his first season, he went 41-19-1, and ultimately won four consecutive post-season tournaments.
+In 1989, he was hired as the head coach of the Pepperdine Waves baseball team at Pepperdine University.
+In six seasons, he compiled a 241–107–3 (.692) record.
+In just his first season, he went 41–19–1, and ultimately won four consecutive post-season tournaments.
 In 1992, his team won the only National Championship in school history.
 The 3–2 victory over Cal-State Fullerton earned him consensus National Coach of the Year honors.